 - Sept.
 28-Oct.
 1, 2012: Final weekend closure for culvert replacement

-Project note: The above table reflects the available funding for the overcrossing.
-The total project cost for the intersection improvements and culvert replacements is $22.4 million.
+Project note: The estimated total project cost for the intersection improvements and culvert replacements is $22.5 million.

-This project received an $18.4 million grant from the Washington Traffic Safety Commission that will provide funding for construction.
+This project received a $17.3 million grant from the Washington Traffic Safety Commission that provided funding for construction.